matomo-org/developer-documentation/docs/3.x/generated/Piwik/Plugin/Archiver.md

 - [`getLogAggregator()`](#getlogaggregator) &mdash; Returns a [LogAggregator](/api-reference/Piwik/DataAccess/LogAggregator) instance that can be used to aggregate log table rows for this period, segment and site.
 - [`disable()`](#disable)
 - [`isEnabled()`](#isenabled) &mdash; Whether this Archiver should be used or not.
+- [`shouldRunEvenWhenNoVisits()`](#shouldrunevenwhennovisits) &mdash; By overwriting this method and returning true, a plugin archiver can force the archiving to run even when there was no visit for the website/date/period/segment combination (by default, archivers are skipped when there is no visit).

 <a name="__construct" id="__construct"></a>
 <a name="__construct" id="__construct"></a>